rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 [Burp Suite by PortSwigger](https://portswigger.net/burp)

-Lastly, you may also want to checkout the list of Injection challenges that we'll be completing in this post.
+Lastly, here's the Gitbook that has a list of Injection challenges that we'll be completing.
 There's also some helpful tips in each challenge that Bjorn mentions.
-Here's a Gitbook:

 [Injection Challenges - Juice Shop](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/part2/injection.html)